DoriaU22/tesla-gme-stock-analysis/README.md

 ## Objective

 As a data scientist working for an investment firm, the goal is to analyze the relationship between **stock price** and **quarterly revenue** for Tesla and GameStop.
-The data is obtained from:

-- 🟦 [Yahoo Finance](https://finance.yahoo.com) using the `yfinance` API
-- 🟧 [Macrotrends](https://www.macrotrends.net) using `BeautifulSoup` for web scraping
+Note: Graphs cannot be previewed, it is recommended to run the make_graph function in your work environment.

 ---